Blog Archives

 “It’s tough to counterpoise hot-button issues with rationality.” – Russ Baker

 Please note that this poem is not intended to imply any disrespect to the people who died when the World Trade Organisation buildings were destroyed, nor to the many thousands of people who have been killed or had their lives disrupted or destroyed as a consequence.
 This poem is not about Al Qaeda.
 It is not about the high impact of an instant “terrorism” attack but the slow motion obscenity of induced poverty and starvation.
-So while all that light is being shone today on what we are expected to concentrate on – the events at one particular place on one particular day ten years ago, here’s another little spotlight on the same events, but from another perspective on what the World Trade Organisation represents and its impact on the suffering of not thousands but millions of people all over the world every day.
+So while all that light is being shone today on what we are expected to concentrate on – the events at one particular place on one particular day thirteen years ago, here’s another little spotlight on the same events, but from another perspective on what the World Trade Organisation represents and its impact on the suffering of not thousands but millions of people all over the world every day.

 “As we move deeper into an age of misinformation, disinformation, and superfluous information, maintaining our collective memory will more and more depend on honest information brokers; storytellers, journalists, investigative reporters who pursue a story with a passion and hunger for truth.” – Bill Berkowitz